 Cleaning up your computer systematically will help you keep on top.

 Let’s start with the desktop screen.
 Does it distract your attention from important things?
 As a minimalist, I try to keep my desktop as clean as possible.
 Tip: Create shortcuts or folders that get you to places you go often.
 Perhaps it makes sense to have folders for the various aspects of your freelancing.
 Or maybe you want one for each current assignment.
 The essential idea is to keep the amount of desktop clutter to a minimum.
 Anything above 10 icons tends to give you a sense of chaos you start your PC.

-I found that a daily back up of my current projects onto a cloud gives me peace of mind and allows me to delete recent stuff without the worry that it is lost forever.
+I found that an automated daily back up of my current projects onto a cloud-based memory gives me peace of mind.
+It also allows me to delete recent stuff without the worry to lose the data forever.